micmejia/bible-dump/NKJV/Exodus/Exod 23.md

 Little by little I will drive them out from before you, until you have increased, and you inherit the land.

 ###### 31
-And I will set your [^f]bounds from the Red Sea to the sea, Philistia, and from the desert to the [^g]River.
+And I will set your bounds from the Red Sea to the sea, Philistia, and from the desert to the River.
 For I will deliver the inhabitants of the land into your hand, and you shall drive them out before you.

 ###### 32
-You shall make no [^h]covenant with them, nor with their gods.
+You shall make no covenant with them, nor with their gods.

 ###### 33
 They shall not dwell in your land, lest they make you sin against Me.
 For _if_ you serve their gods, it will surely be a snare to you."